Subscribe to the Moving to Portland Newsletter

 History

 This area is where John B. Talbot first claimed land in 1851.
 Although Portland Heights is one of the oldest and most exclusive neighborhoods in Portland mainly because of its views and closeness to downtown, the area did not develop until the early 1900s.
 It was just too difficult to navigate the muddy roads.
-Once the roads were paved and the Vista Bridge was built in 1903, land prices quickly went from a few hundred dollars an acres to $10,000 by 1910.
-The flatter area around the midpoint of Vista Avenue, known as "The Grid," did attract residents to build summer cottages in the 1800s but those quickly disappeared and replaced by Colonials, Tudors, and other styles popular at the time when the area was developed.
+Once the roads were paved and the Vista Bridge was built in 1903, land prices quickly went from a few hundred dollars an acre to $10,000 by 1910.
+The flatter area around the midpoint of Vista Avenue, known as “The Grid,” did attract residents to build summer cottages in the 1800s but those quickly disappeared and replaced by Colonials, Tudors, and other styles popular at the time when the area was developed.

 The Portland Cable Railway started running a cable car up Vista Avenue to Council Crest Park in 1890.
 An amusement park was built on Council Crest in 1907 and continued operation until 1929.
 The city bought the land in 1936 and created Council Crest Park.